This is a great place to start. We did the hard yards so you don’t have to make the mistakes we did and trust us, there was a lot.

 Read all the way through before starting!

 QUICK TIP: Before mixing, warm up your Part A & Part B resin in a tub of warm water.
-This reduces bubbles when stirring.
+This thins the resin and reduces the ability for bubbles to form and get trapped when stirring.
+Always check what type of resin and the mixing/pouring instructions as this may vary between manufacturers.

 Mixing & Pouring Your Resin

-1️⃣ Mix Carefully: Combine equal parts Part A & Part B Resin and stir slowly until fully blended—no streaks!
+1️⃣ Mix Carefully: Combine equal parts Part A & Part B Resin (or as per the resin instructions) and stir slowly until fully blended—no streaks!

-3️⃣ Pour High: Pour resin from 20cm above to help bubbles escape and overfill each dice ever so slightly, leaving a slight dome of resin on top.
+3️⃣ Pour High: Pour resin from 20cm above in a thin stream to help bubbles escape and don’t forget to overfill each dice ever so slightly, leaving a slight dome of resin on top.
 This helps reduce voids as resin shrinks while curing.

 4️⃣ Cap & Cure: Secure the mould cap, pressing down so the cap is flush with the base, but be careful not to use too much force as it will push resin out of the dice moulds.